aiko-kami/panda-server/README.md

   - [ ] Retrieve one join project invitation
   - [ ] Send draft join project invitation
   - [ ] Accept/decline join project invitation
+  - [ ] Forward when possible the message from the service to the controller and the final output
 - [ ] Improvements (Brainstorms/clarifications needed)
   - [ ] Project
     - [ ] project draft